naasking/Algebra.NET/README.md

 # Algebra.NET

-This is a simple algebra library designed to facility easy expression and manipulation of algebraic functions.
+This is a simple algebra library designed to facilitate easy expression and manipulation of algebraic functions.
 For instance, here's a simple
 function: